grouparoo/virtual-event-data-kit/README.md

 - `DATABASE_SSL_SELF_SIGNED=true`

-When, deploy to Heroku, Grouparoo will be running on the website.
-Sign up your user upon first deploy.
+When deployed to Heroku, [Grouparoo](https://www.grouparoo.com) will be running on the website.
+Set up your team after the first deploy.

 To populate Postgres from Redis automatically, set a Job in Heroku Scheduler to run `./redis_to_postgres` every 10 minutes.